-Wrong! – It’s intuitive to expect any benefit or condition of being a member of ECF to apply throughout the period of membership, and this used to be so – until ‘rolling membership‘ was introduced, causing much confusion.
-If you’re not aware of why there can now be a fee liability for some of the games you play whilst a member, the following explanation may clarify.
-If you’re au fait with this recent change, skip to ‘What changes could NECL make’.
+Wrong! – It’s intuitive to expect any benefit or condition of being a member of ECF to apply throughout the period of membership, and this used to be so – until ECF introduced ‘rolling membership‘, under which there can now be a fee liability for some of the games you play whilst a member.
+If you’re not aware of this, the following explanation may clarify.
+If you are au fait with this change, skip to ‘What changes could NECL make’.

 |<=================== playing season =======================>|